Justia Lawyer Rating

 Discuss Your Case With a Cook County Workers’ Compensation Lawyer

 Workplace accidents are, unfortunately, all too common, especially in certain occupations.
 If you have had a loved one die in an accident while they were on the job, you should talk with an experienced Tinley Park workers’ compensation attorney.
-At the Law Office of John S. Fotopoulos, P.C., we can help you make sure you are getting the appropriate amount of compensation for your loved one’s death.
+At the Fotopoulos Law Office, we can help you make sure you are getting the appropriate amount of compensation for your loved one’s death.
 Call our office today at 708-942-8400 to schedule a free consultation.

 Sources: